sabdha/ChatBot/README.md

 ## index.html and style.css
 Create an html file inside a new folder, templates/index.html.
 The HTML and CSS work as the base of this chatbot

-# Run the app.py
+## Run the app.py
 Run the flask app “app.py” by running the following statement below in terminal.

 python app.py

 ![alt text](https://github.com/sabdha/ChatBot/blob/main/Screenshot%202021-02-16%20232926.png)

-# Future works
+## Future work

-We can create personal questions and answers inside a folder along with the chatterbot corpus.
+We can create personal questions and answers inside a folder and can be used along with the chatterbot corpus.
 Also there are many powerful bot development frameworks, tools, and platforms that can be used to implement smart chatbot programs.
 We can use machine learning with Python to develop a chatbot